My new Random Encounter Decks have arrived!

 Right now, I'm anxious and excited all at once.
-Coming soon to a multiverse near you are my new random encounter card decks.
+Freshly launched in your multiverse are my new random encounter card decks.
 I'm Scott Docherty.
 I've been running tabletop roleplaying games since the 1980s, and I've designed these decks to help you as a Dungeon Master or Game Master churn out total immersive chaos in your tabletop roleplaying games.
 They work perfectly for games like Dungeons & Dragons or Pathfinder.
 Simply pick a card, and watch as your players fly within the unparalleled realms of their imagination!

 Why random encounter cards & not "tables"?